 Top Up Device

 The Energy Consumer makes a top-up purchase (through a retail outlet or via the Supplier’s online facility).
 The Supplier generates a Unique Transaction Reference Number (UTRN) which is a 20-digit numeric cryptographic expression of the top-up.
 The UTRN is provided to the Energy Consumer at the point of sale.

+For SMETS2+ Devices, the UTRN shall contain a SMETS2+ UTRN

+For SMETS1 Devices the content of the UTRN will vary depending on the Command Variant.

+For SMETS1 Service Requests with Command Variant of 1 the UTRN shall contain a SMETS1 UTRN; and

+For SMETS1 Service Requests with Command Variant of 2 or 3 the UTRN shall contain a 20 digit string representing the value of the top up in pence.

+For more detail refer to SEC Appendix AD – DCC User Interface Specification Sections 3.8.9 and 1.4.7.5.

 The Smart Meter can have the UTRN applied in three ways:

 By the Supplier sending a Service Request